 MatriXpec™ hydrogels are developed to offer tissue-specific microenvironments for 3D cell culture.
 MatriXpec™ hydrogels allow running experiments in truly representative substrates that mimic the biological clues of the native extracellular matrix.
-Besides the conventional MatriXpec™, we also offer MatriXpec™ GelMA hydrogels, which is blended with gelatin methacrylate (GelMA) to allow UV photocrosslinking, offering an optimal combination of biochemical and biomechanical properties for bioprinting 3D constructs based on tissue-specific microenvironments.
+Besides the conventional MatriXpec™ Thermo, we also offer MatriXpec™ Photo, which allows UV photocrosslinking, offering an optimal combination of biochemical and biomechanical properties for bioprinting 3D constructs based on tissue-specific microenvironments.

 Why MatriXpec™ Hydrogels?